1st computer virus is written, January 30, 1982

-What has since been described by its author as "some dumb little practical joke,” the virus attached itself to the Apple DOS 3.3 operating system and spread by floppy disk.
+Described by its author as "some dumb little practical joke,” the virus attached itself to the Apple DOS 3.3 operating system and spread by floppy disk.

 Skrenta was already known as a video game prankster among his friends.
 He often shared his gaming software after altering the disks in a way that would interrupt the game with taunting messages.
 As such, some of his friends had stopped swapping games with him.

 To continue pranking, Skrenta had to find a way to alter floppy disks without physically touching them.
 This lead him to create what is now known as a boot sector virus through Elk Cloner.